LunaKampling/LROverhaul/Changelogs/README.md

 # Changelogs folder

-This folder contains the previous changelogs for LRTran!
+This folder contains the changelogs for past LRA variations!